kgroveshok/z80-homebrew/WORD-LIST.md

  SCROLL ( u1 c1 -- ) Scroll u1 lines/chars in direction c1 | WIP

- AT? ( u1 u2 -- n )  Push to stack ASCII value at row u2 col u1 | DONE
+ AT@ ( u1 u2 -- n )  Push to stack ASCII value at row u2 col u1 | DONE

  ADSP ( u1 --  )  Enable/Disable Auto screen updates (SLOW).
 If off, use DRAW to refresh.
 Default is on. $0003 will enable direct screen writes (TODO) | DONE